liuminhaw/mm-docs/plugins/mm-s3.md

 ```

 ## Notes
-Directory buckets are not supported in this module currently.
+Directory buckets are not supported in this plugin currently.

 ## Resource collections